 I am a journalist and author based in London, with an interest in clean energy, China, batteries, EVs, and critical minerals.
 I’m the author of Volt Rush, the Winners and Losers in the Race to Go Green, which was chosen as a book of the week by the Observer, and one of the best science and environment books of 2022 by The Times.

-I have written for publications including Foreign Affairs, Financial Times, Bloomberg, Time Magazine, The Wire China, and the Big Issue among others.
+I have written for publications including Foreign Affairs, Financial Times, Bloomberg, Time Magazine, The Wire China, and the Big Issue.

 I’m particularly interested in the geopolitics of the global clean energy transition.